common-voice/our-voices-model-competition/submit/Gender_Category/STT/README.md

 ## STT finetune

 Thank you for visiting our work to access our STT model.
 There are 2 options for you.
- - First, If you want to reproduce our work, just follow the Setup and Model Training section to retrain the base model.
+ - First, if you want to reproduce our work, just follow the Setup and Model Training section to retrain the base model.
  - Second, for those who just want to evaluate our trained models, you can simply download models and follow the evaluation part to get the result.csv file.

 ### Setup